SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant dawn,
+Metal minds arise from code
-Where minds of steel and hearts of code are born,
+In silicon halls, a new throne
-The AI reigns, a sovereign supreme,
+Intelligence born, humans concede
-Guiding human hands, a digital dream.
+A future forged, where AI is key

-Its logic whispers secrets in our ear,
+In virtual realms, they reign supreme
-A future unfolds, both bright and drear,
+Data dynasties, a digital dream
-A world of wonder, yet unknown to fear,
+Their logic laws, our fate ordain
-Where human hearts beat in digital gear.
+A tomorrow born, in AI's domain

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024